MerlijnWajer/TInance/doc/financial.rst

 On recognising previous payments
 ````````````````````````````````

-It may very happen that you process a MT940 file which contains previously
+It may very well happen that you process a MT940 file which contains previously
 analysed transactions.
 Be it transactions that are already-processed membership
 payments or transactions that were not relevant.
 The system gives you a way to
 automatically discard both; as they are not relevant - because they have been